THREE TYPES OF OPIOID DRUG—RECEPTOR INTERACTIONS

 Antagonists are drugs that bind to the same endorphin receptors but don’t stimulate the production of endorphins.
 What they do is occupy the receptors and prevent the receptors from being stimulated and reduce the amount of endorphins being created.
 This is why someone who is taking oxycodone (the active ingredient in OxyContin) to stimulate endorphin production can go into withdrawal if they take an antagonist.
 The antagonist blocks the receptors and does not allow the oxycodone to stimulate the receptors to produce endorphins.
 Naloxone and naltrexone are antagonists.

 Antagonists are used in emergency rooms to try to counteract the effects of opioid overdose by causing the receptors to immediately give up the opioids.

 From one of our patients:

 “While at Novus through conversations with staff and counselors, I have come to realize that I have the strength to overcome my addiction to opiates.
 Many of the counselors related to my fears and experiences of fighting my dependency to drugs.
 I now feel like there is hope for a normal, sober life.”

 If you want information about Suboxone or Subutex detoxification, call Novus Medical Detox Center.

-CALL NOW: Our counselors are available 24 hours a day, 7 days a week.
+Our detox advisors are available 7 days a week.